twolfson/twolfson.com/articles/sexy-bash-prompt.md

   "_summary": "A [bash prompt](https://github.com/twolfson/sexy-bash-prompt) with colors, git statuses, and git branches."
 }

-[My bash prompt][sexy-bash-prompt] is evolved enough from its initial fork that I have decided to open source it.
+[My bash prompt][sexy-bash-prompt] has evolved enough from its initial fork that I have decided to open source it.

 It is a 2 line prompt that provides session information with distinct symbols for each `git status` combination.